network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 Poor responsiveness can be caused by queues in either (or both) the upstream and the downstream direction.
-Furthermore, both paths may differ significantly due to access link conditions (e.g., 5G downstream and LTE upstream) or the routing changes within the ISPs.
+Furthermore, both paths may differ significantly due to access link conditions (e.g., 5G downstream and LTE upstream) or routing changes within the ISPs.
 To measure responsiveness under working conditions, the algorithm must explore both directions.